-The Energy and Equity Portal also collects and holds personal information regarding co-authors of submitted content who are not registered on the portal.
-This information is entered by the submitting author and consists of the name and institution of each co-author.
-It is vital for the Portal to retain this information to meet academic standards of attribution and citation.
+The Energy and Equity Portal also displays the names and institutions of co-authors who are not registered on the Portal, as entered by the submitting author of contributions.
+It is vital for the Portal to display this information to meet academic standards of attribution and citation.
 This information about non-registered co-authors will only be displayed or used in conjunction with materials on which they have contributed.

 Outside Links and Content